Will Contests in Seattle

 Our attorneys also advise and represent people involved in disputes about other aspects of a will.
 These disputes might include the correct interpretation of a will's provisions, the status of a beneficiary, or the rights of a statutory heir who has been excluded from the will.

-For more information about the best alternatives for resolving a dispute concerning the validity or terms of a will, whether through negotiation, mediation or trial, contact our firm today.
+Contact our firm today for more information about resolving a dispute concerning the validity or terms of a will, whether through negotiation, mediation or trial.